 A close up of the left side shows Tyndall holding I know not, Joseph Dalton Hooker possibly examining a plant, Thomas Henry Huxley comparing the anatomy of his hand to that of a fish’s fin, and Sir Richard Owen seemingly jealous of Huxley:

 All four are designated as F[ellows of the] R[oyal] S[ociety], but I don’t know what GL stands for.
-[UPDATE: Bill Ashworth suggests that FRGSL stands for
+[UPDATE: Bill Ashworth suggests that FRGSL stands for Fellow of the Royal Geological Society of London.
+That makes sense!]

 Has anyone seen these caricatures before?